 Tart cherry juice has been shown to improve sleep quality and increase melatonin levels.
-(3) While tart cherry capsules may have a similar effect as juice, there is less research on their efficacy for sleep.
+(3) While tart cherry capsules may have a similar effect as juice, there is less research on their effectiveness for sleep.

 Tart cherries have anti-inflammatory effects that may help reduce muscle pain.(4)